zhanghanduo/cubicle_detect/README.md

     catkin build darknet_ros -DCMAKE_BUILD_TYPE=Release

-Darknet on the CPU is fast (approximately 1.5 seconds on an Intel Core i7-6700HQ CPU @ 2.60GHz × 8) but it's like 500 times faster on GPU!
-You'll have to have an Nvidia GPU and you'll have to install CUDA.
-The CMakeLists.txt file automatically detects if you have CUDA installed or not.
-CUDA is a parallel computing platform and application programming interface (API) model created by Nvidia.
-If you do not have CUDA on your System the build process will switch to the CPU version of YOLO.
+We recommend you to use an Nvidia GPU and you'll have to install CUDA (CUDNN is recommended).
+The CMakeLists.txt file automatically detects if you have CUDA&CUDNN installed or not.
 If you are compiling with CUDA, you might receive the following build error:

     nvcc fatal : Unsupported gpu architecture 'compute_61'.